WebAssembly/design/BinaryEncoding.md

 All strings are encoded as null-terminated UTF8.
-Data segments represent initialized data that is loaded directly from the binary into the linear memory when the program starts.
+Data segments represent initialized data that is loaded directly from the binary into the linear memory when the program starts (see [modules](Modules.md#initial-state-of-linear-memory)).

 ## Serialized AST